Council of Governors

 Member of the Operational Committee of Healthwatch Merton.
 Alfredo had a long corporate career in Consumer and Financial services in several locations in Europe and America.
 Upon his retirement he has devoted his time and energy to the voluntary sector.
 On top of his role in Healthwatch Merton, he is part of the steering group of Adults First, a programme of Merton Mencap, and of the PEG of the Merton CCG.
 A Merton resident for the past 26 years and a carer of daughter with learning disabilities.

-Donald Roy, Healthwatch Wandsworth
+Sarah Forester, Healthwatch Wandsworth

 Dr Patel is a GP and senior partner at the Balham Park Surgery in Wandsworth and represents the Wandsworth Clinical Commissioning Group.